 Phyllis Horton and Abe Leventhal Research Awards

 The Alzheimer Society of Nova Scotia is committed to supporting research in Alzheimer’s disease and other dementias, as well as acknowledging the work of people who have chosen to research in this field.
-As a means of honouring this commitment, we are pleased to offer two awards to students pursuing graduate-level dementia research in Nova Scotia.
+As a means of honouring this commitment, we are pleased to offer three awards to students pursuing dementia research in Nova Scotia.

 Phyllis Horton was a founding member of the Alzheimer Society of Nova Scotia.
 In 1980, her husband Del was diagnosed with Alzheimer’s disease.
 She found there was very little information available about the disease, or about caregiving.
 A contact at the Alzheimer Society in Toronto suggested that a local organization be set up.
 “I wanted to help other people deal with the same frustration I went through”, she said in a 1988 interview.
 Mrs. Horton’s family established a bursary in 1995, to support local research.
 The Alzheimer Society of Nova Scotia continues to offer the Phyllis Horton Student Research Award each year in Mrs. Horton’s honour.